Algeria–China relations: Political relations

 China's diplomatic policy in Algeria and in the Arab world is not clear cut.
 According to Alice Ecknman, China has no real position on the status of women, the state or religion.
-Despite China's poor track record of domestic treatment of Muslims, the growing super power has still been expanding relationships in the Arab World.
-China has become one of the most influential economic partners with Algeria - a nation for whom Islam remains at the centre of state politics.

 Algeria's foreign policy is driven by pragmatism.
 According to François Lafargue, “Algeria plays a subtle game between Washington, Paris, Moscow and Beijing.
 Algiers sees the United States as the power capable of helping them stabilize the region, France as a traditional trading and cultural partner, Moscow as an arms supplier, and Beijing as a diplomatic ally capable of accelerating its development without imposing constraints.”
-On a diplomatic visit to Algeria in 2014, Hillary Clinton described Algeria as a "dynamic catalyst to promote regional stability and security."

-In July 2019, UN ambassadors of 37 countries, including Algeria, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+In July 2019, UN ambassadors of 37 countries, including Algeria, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
+Algeria was one of 16 countries that defended China in 2019 but did not do so in 2020.

+China takes an ambiguous standpoint with respect to the conflict between Algiers and Morocco over Western Sahara.
+Writing in 2023, David H. Shinn and academic Joshua Eisenman state that China's ambiguous policy in this area has constrained the development of security cooperation between Algiers and China.

+Space cooperation

+China signed a space cooperation agreement with Algeria in 2016, although the country is not Algeria's primary partner for space cooperation.
+Algeria and China had previously signed a memorandum of understanding regarding space cooperation in 2007.

+In 2013, the Algerian Space Agency (ASAL) purchased a geostationary communications satellite from China Great Wall Industry Corporation.
+China launched the satellite in 2017.
+Algeria controls its in-orbit operation, management, and applications from Algerian ground stations.
+The satellite provides broadcasting, emergency communications, remote education, and satellite broadband.

+Extradition

+China has an extradition treaty with Algeria.